nandhithakamal/learning-journal/daily-log.md

 #### 1. change uevents

 Change uevents are not notified on VMs.
 I was listening for battery `change` uevents using `udevadm monitor`.
 They are not sent on Virtual Machines apparently.
 I was using a guest Ubuntu machine.

+### 21.08.2020

+#### 1. modifying an older git commit

+Run the `git rebase -i HEAD~N` command.
+In the ensuing editor that opens, replace the word `pick` with `reword` for the commits that needs to be reworded/modified.
+Save and quit.
+For each commit that needs to be reworded, an editor will open with the old commit.
+Edit the commit message.
+Save and quit.
+Force push if necessary.